jalieven/lysis/README.md

 # lysis
 Lysis guards your code from integrity compromising payloads.

-Lysis works with Koa, Express or integrates easily with any other frameworks.
+Integrates with Koa, Express or any other frameworks or environment.

 Features:
 - functional composition (lysis is not a wrapper for another framework)